 Overtime shall be offered on a rotating basis, first by position, then by function.
 If the overtime assignment is for the position of sergeant and no other sergeant is on duty, the overtime shall be offered to sergeants, but if no sergeant accepts the overtime, assignment shall be filled on an involuntary basis by inverse seniority among sergeants.
 If a sergeant is already on duty when a sergeant vacancy is created, the overtime assignment shall be offered to patrol officers and filled by inverse seniority if not filled voluntarily.
 If the overtime assignment is for the position of patrol officer, the overtime shall first be offered to patrol officers and then to sergeants.
 If no patrol officer or sergeant accepts the overtime, it shall be assigned on an involuntary basis by reverse seniority, first to employees on their scheduled work week, then to others on days off, first to patrol, then to a sergeant.
 If no employee in the investigator function accepts an overtime assignment, the overtime shall be assigned by reverse seniority.
+No employee will be scheduled to work in excess of 16.25 hours in a twenty-four hour period, unless there is a scheduled break of 7.75 hours between the end of a shift and the beginning of the subsequent shift.
+If the employee subject to an involuntary assignment would exceed this maximum, the next junior employee shall be assigned to fill the vacancy, first to employees on their scheduled work week, then to employees on their scheduled off days.
+Employees on signed vacation will be inversed last.
+Work hours could exceed 16.25 hours for emergency situations, unusual staffing shortages, or to complete shift responsibilities (late call or report writing).

-This assignment of overtime shall not apply in cases of: (1) overtime that is an extension of an officer's normal assignment (e.g., Police School Liaison Officer duties, Community Resource Officer duties, Detective Sergeant duties related to a specific case or type of case, etc.); (2) overtime for special events or activities (e.g., bike patrol, Celebration, Homecoming, etc.); (3) overtime required due to emergencies; or (4) overtime addressed in the "Short Term Sick Leave" section of Article 8, Hours of Work.
+This assignment of overtime shall not apply in cases of: (1) overtime that is an extension of an officer's normal assignment (e.g., School Resource Officer duties, Community Resource Officer duties, Detective Sergeant duties related to a specific case or type of case, etc.); (2) overtime for special events or activities (e.g., bike patrol, Celebration, Homecoming, etc.); (3) overtime required due to emergencies; or (4) overtime addressed in the "Short Term Sick Leave" section of Article 8, Hours of Work.
 Special event and special activity overtime will be offered to all positions, dependent on qualifications, on a rotating basis.
 If no employee accepts an overtime assignment for a special event or special activity, the overtime shall be assigned by reverse seniority, first to employees on their scheduled work week, then to employees on their scheduled off days as follows: Patrol Officers, then Detective Sergeants, then Sergeants.